sharland/ComputingModule/README.md

 Please submit change ideas to the structure!
 I would like to tailor it as much as possible.
 There is also an ideas document [here](https://github.com/sharland/ComputingModule/blob/master/dev_ideas.md) for future development of this structure.

+##How to use

+I suggest downloading the module structure as a zip and using it as part of your own folder structure or repositories.

 ##Module Structure

 This structure is obviously not set in stone but following as much of it as possible will enable other teachers to pick up what they need to do.